Skip to content

 I applaud Evergreen for their home and hope to see many more great homes hit the market!

-As always, thank you so much for reading Mobile Home Living!
+As always, thank you so much for reading Mobile and Manufactured Home Living!

 Hi Crystal, I am Voting “NO.” These homes are a very bad idea, all around, just my opinion, but thankyou for the information.